octobercms/docs/3.x/extend/extending.md

 ### Extending a Component

 This example will declare a new global event `rainlab.forum.topic.post` and local event called `topic.post` inside a `Topic` component.
-This is carried out in the [Component class definition](components.md#oc-component-class-definition).
+This is carried out in the [component class definition](./cms-components.md).

 ```php
 class Topic extends ComponentBase